 Yes, you can.
 Some flu vaccines are made using eggs.
 As a result, the vaccines have tiny amounts of egg proteins in them.
 However, this doesn't mean that if you're allergic to eggs you can't get a flu shot.
 You can still get a flu vaccine if you have an egg allergy.

-There are two flu vaccines that don't contain egg proteins, approved for use in adults age 18 and older.
-And even flu vaccines that do have egg proteins can be given safely to most people with egg allergy.
+If you only have a mild egg allergy, it's still safe to get a flu shot.
+There are two flu vaccines that don't contain egg proteins and are approved for use in adults age 18 and older.
+And even flu vaccines that do have egg proteins can be given safely to people with egg allergy.

 A skin test may be needed to see if you're truly allergic to eggs.
 A nurse or doctor will scratch a tiny amount of egg protein on your skin and watch to see if your skin reacts to it.

-- Centers for Disease Control and Prevention, et al. Prevention and control of influenza with vaccines: Recommendations of the Advisory Committee on Immunization Practices, United States, 2015-16 influenza season.
-MMWR.
-2015;64:818. http://www.cdc.gov/mmwr/preview/mmwrhtml/mm6430a3.htm.
-Accessed Feb.
-19, 2016.
+- Grohskopf LA, et al. Prevention and control of seasonal influenza with vaccines: Recommendations of the Advisory Committee on Immunization Practices — United States, 2020-2021 influenza season.
+MMWR Recommendations and Reports.
+2020; doi: 10.15585/mmwr.rr6908a1.